-“At least a quarter (or 500,000) of Britain’s landlords start out accidentally, when they let a property — often their former home — that they did not intentionally buy as a rental investment.
-Some do so after moving jobs, partners or countries; others inherit a property or struggle to sell so let instead.”
+“At least a quarter (or 500,000) of Britain’s landlords start out accidentally when they let a property — often their former home — that they did not intentionally buy as a rental investment.
+Some do so after moving jobs, partners or countries; others inherit property or struggle to sell so let instead.”

 “Uncertainty around Brexit is, however, adding to a general economic slowdown which has seen property prices rise much more slowly than what we’ve been accustomed to.
-This means you should not depend on a quick return from buying and selling, unless you are able to buy far below market value in the first place.”
+This means you should not depend on a quick return from buying and selling unless you are able to buy far below market value in the first place.”

 “Many accidental landlords will only realise how much the tax changes, phased in from April, will cost them when they file their tax return next year.
 Don’t wait until it is too late.
 Work out how it will hit you.
-From 2020, when the rules take full effect, you will no longer be able to deduct mortgage interest payments as a cost before working out profit.
-Instead, you will apply a 20% relief after you’ve arrived at your profit, but before you calculate your tax.”
+From 2020, when the rules take full effect, you will no longer be able to deduct mortgage interest payments as a cost before working out a profit.
+Instead, you will apply for a 20% relief after you’ve arrived at your profit, but before you calculate your tax.”

 “Owners in the higher (40%) and top (45%) tax brackets will pay more.
 Those with big mortgages in expensive areas, especially London, may shell out more in tax than the let earns.
 What you do next depends on your circumstances, so speak to a tax specialist.
 Don’t rush into transferring your flat to a company: that could mean paying capital gains tax and stamp duty when you “sell”.”